 and interfere with normal breathing which can lead to life threatening conditions.

 Things you must not do

-Do not use Rimycin to treat any other conditions unless your doctor tells you to.
+Do not take RIMYCIN to treat any other complaints unless your doctor tells you to.

 Things to be careful of

 Be careful driving or operating machinery until you know how RIMYCIN affects you.